-Download the Cloudera Manager installer to the cluster host to which you are installing the Cloudera Manager Server:
+Download the Cloudera Manager installer to the cluster host where you want to install the Cloudera Manager Server:

 - 1. Open Cloudera Manager Downloads in a web browser. - 2.
 In the Cloudera Manager box, click Download Now. - 3.
 Click Download Cloudera Manager to download the most recent version of the installer or click Select a Different Version to download an earlier version.